-Plant Native Trees
+Plant Native Trees for Clean Water & Healthy Habitat!

 When it rains in forests and natural areas, rainfall seeps into the ground slowly, and gradually makes its way into local streams, where it flows cool and clean.
 In urban areas, the scene is very different with many more hard surfaces like roads, parking lots, and roof-tops, etc. These impervious surfaces prevent rainfall from seeping into the ground naturally.
 Instead, stormwater travels quickly over these surfaces and picks up pollutants (automobile oil, brake dust) along the way.
 Most of this polluted stormwater then flows into storm drains, and goes directly into local waterways, which is unhealthy for fish, wildlife, and people.